wenzaca/HackerRankJava/README.md

 Fell free to reach me out with better solutions.
 I would love to get mine improved.

-The classes may have junit 4 for testing.
-Asserts have been used as well.
+The classes may have junit 4 for testing with asserts.

 Contact: wenzaca@gmail.com